 The motto of Clan Bell is I Beir the Bel — an archaic Scots phrase that translates as "I bear the bell" or more accurately "I sound the bell."
 The Scots word beir means to sound or roar rather than simply to carry, giving the motto an active, assertive quality.
 In medieval and early modern usage, to bear the bell was an idiomatic expression meaning to be foremost or to excel — derived from the practice of awarding a bell as a prize to the winner of a race or competition.
 The motto thus conveys pride, precedence, and competitive spirit entirely consistent with the martial culture of the Border Reivers, while also functioning as a speaking arms pun on the family name itself.

 The clan crest traditionally depicts a hand holding a dagger, a martial image reflecting the Bell family's history as a defensive power on the frontier.
-Together the crest and motto present a coherent identity — a family that was first among the fighters of the West March and was not reluctant to say so.
+Together the crest and motto present a coherent identity — a family that was first among the fighters of the West March and was not reluctant to say so — and both appear on the Bell family crest designs worn by descendants of the name around the world today.

 To understand the history of Clan Bell is to understand the life of a Border Reiver.
 For over three centuries, the border between Scotland and England was a contested zone where survival depended not on national loyalty to a distant king but on the strength of the clan and the speed of a horse.
 The Bells were among the most prominent of the riding families of the Scottish Middle and West March, and their name appears in the historical records of the period alongside other notable Border surnames.